rust-lang/book/second-edition/src/ch20-01-single-threaded.md

 uses the term URI, so we can just mentally substitute URL for URI here.

-The last part is the HTTP version the client uses, and then the request line ends in a CRLF sequence.
-The CRLF sequence can also be written as `\r\n`: the `\r` part is a *carriage return* and `\n` is a *line feed*.
-(These terms come from the typewriter days!)
+The last part is the HTTP version the client uses, and then the request line ends in a *CRLF sequence*.
+(CRLF stands for *carriage return* and *line feed*, which are terms from the typewriter days!)
+The CRLF sequence can also be written as `\r\n`, where `\r` is a carriage return and `\n` is a line feed.
 The CRLF sequence separates the request line from the rest of the request data.
 Note that when the CRLF is printed, we see a new line start rather than `\r\n`.

 Looking at the request line data we received from running our program so far, we see that `GET` is the method, `/` is the request URI, and `HTTP/1.1` is the